NOTE: For the updated new 2015 version of this article — click here

 The onions have a sweet, vegetal flavour, made smoky and almost meaty by the flame grill.
 The texture is silky and can be a little bit stringy, so the leaves are not always easy to remove, and the insides can be a little tricky to chew.

 And they’re very messy to eat.
 Sauce will dribble down your chin, your hands will get stained, and your table will be covered in bits of charred onion skin.
 Equip yourself with plenty of tissues, by all means, but the enticing barbecue aroma will linger on your skin and clothes for hours.
 It’s the most fun you can have with your bibs on.

 Where to eat calçots

 By the time McCormack has finished grilling onions outdoors for around 100 people – the largest calçotada she’s helmed – she is sunburnt and has red freckles all over her face and arms.
 She sits down to explain that although calçotades are gradually becoming popular in Spain outside Catalonia, many Spanish people have never experienced them – so to be able to do so in London is very special indeed.

 She says that other than grilling, calçots can also be deep-fried, made into smoky marmalades, and added as topping for coca: a tomato-less Catalan pizza.
 Many London restaurants now serve them in innovative, non-traditional ways.

-And if you fancy having a calçotada party yourself, these prized allium are available to buy from Natoora’s shops in Chiswick and Spa Terminus, and at Tayshaw greengrocer in Druid Street.
+And if you fancy having a calçotada party yourself, these prized allium are available to buy from Brindisa’s Borough Market and Brixton shops plus online for £4/ bunch of ten.
+Natoora sells them for £3.99/ 125g bunch online, and for £20/ kilo in its Chiswick and Spa Terminus shops.
 But hurry, the short season is around only for a few more weeks.